facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 `alt`       | string     | This is the alternative emoji value (or fallback value).
 Its format will differ depending on the extension setting `alt` and also the index being used.
 This will be returned as either the full valid Unicode characters or HTML entities, or it will be the short name used.
 See the `alt` setting for more info.
 `title`     | string     | This is the title that can be used in image elements.
 Depending on the global extension setting `title`, this will either return the full long description, the short name, or `None`.
 See the `title` setting for more info.
 `category`  | string     | Category of the emoji, or `None` if there is no category for the emoji.
-`options`   | dictionary | This is a dictionary to specify generator function specific options.
-This can be anything, and it is up to the generator function to parse and provide defaults.
+`options`   | dictionary | This is a dictionary to specify generator and index function specific options.
+This can be anything, and it is up to the generator function and the index function to parse relevant options and provide defaults.
 `md`        | class      | This is the Markdown class object.
 This is mainly used to access specific things needed from the Markdown class when formatting your output.
 If you needed to stash your output, you would do something like: `#!py3 md.htmlStash.store(alt, safe=True)`.

-!!!
-Warning "Non-Unicode emoji"
+!!! warning "Non-Unicode emoji"
     Keep in mind that Gemoji ships with some non-standard emoji like `:octocat:` that do not have Unicode code points.  `uc` and `alt` are affected by this and will return `None` and the short name respectively instead of strings describing the Unicode points.
 For example `:octocat:` will just return `None` for `uc` and `:octocat:`